Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 Soulfire, launching a Flurry Attack that deals a +(2) damage each, up to (Essence) targets

-The spike dashes from target to target like lightning, and may continue past the Solar’s typically range boundary so long as each target is within Short Range of the last.
+The spike jumps from target to target like lightning, and may continue past the Solar’s typically range boundary so long as each target is within Short Range of the last.

-###

 <div class="greater_charm">Greater Charms</div>